DeAndre Carter Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 - Carter did not record a catch in last week's game versus the Eagles.

-- During his last three games, Carter has three catches (on five targets) for 17 yards, averaging 5.7 yards per game.
+- Carter's stat line in his last three games shows three catches for 17 yards.
+He averaged 5.7 receiving yards per game and was targeted five times.

 Carter's Washington Teammates